codesplinta/mocklets/README.md

 ```

 ## Setting up for Jest
-To be able to use mocklets with the most ease and clarity, it is advised the you set up the (Jest configuration for `setupFilesAfterEnv`](https://jest-archive-august-2023.netlify.app/docs/26.x/configuration/#setupfilesafterenv-array).
+To be able to use mocklets with the most ease and clarity, it is advised the you set up the [Jest configuration for `setupFilesAfterEnv`](https://jest-archive-august-2023.netlify.app/docs/26.x/configuration/#setupfilesafterenv-array).

 **mockelts** exposes a jest setup file inside an _.export_ folder.